Ice Caves in Iceland: Your Complete Guide

 A Langjökull ice cave experience is possible all through the year, thanks to its remote location at the very top of the ice cap.
 Temperatures remain low enough in all seasons.

-You’ll find Aurora by the Jökulsárlón glacier lagoon on the tip of the mighty Vatnajökull ice cap.
+You’ll find the ice cave on Myrdalsjökull glacier, a bit more than 2 hours drive from Reykjavík, making it the closest natural ice cave to the capital.
 But it’s not recommended that you go alone.
-As glacier caves are changing all the time, you shouldn’t visit Aurora without an expert guide who can tell you whether it’s safe to enter.
+As glacier caves are changing al l the time, you shouldn’t visit an ice caves without an expert guide who can tell you whether it’s safe to enter.
+Also, getting there requires a rugged all-terrain vehicle and of course the knowledge where to find it.

 Glacier activities in Iceland